-Radiographs no longer have any real role to play in the diagnosis of orbital masses, however, if performed enlargement of the optic canal may be demonstrated if the tumour is not confined to the orbit.
+Radiographs no longer have any real role to play in the diagnosis of orbital masses, however, if performed enlargement of the optic canal may be demonstrated if a tumor is not confined to the orbit.
 Additional findings of neurofibromatosis type 1 may also be visible.

 CT is often the first investigation performed and although not as sensitive as MRI, the diagnosis can often be made, especially if thin slice imaging through the orbits is performed, or coronal and sagittal reconstructions obtained from volumetric data.

-The optic nerve is variably enlarged, and the mass may either be fusiform or exophytic in appearance.
-Additionally, the nerve may be elongated with kinking or buckling 5.
+- enlargement of the optic nerve and the mass may either be fusiform or exophytic in appearance.

 - T1: enlargement, often iso to hypointense compared to the contralateral side